-3.14.2 Stowage of buoyant equipment
+4.7.2 Stowage of buoyant equipment

-Buoyant appliances shall be stowed in positions so that theya) can be safely deployed from a vessel with up to 10° trim and 15° list either way;
+Buoyant appliances shall be stowed in positions so that they-

-- b) do not impede deployment of other survival craft; and - c) float free if the vessel capsizes or sinks.
+- a) can be safely deployed from a vessel with up to 10° trim and 15° list either way; - b) do not impede deployment of other survival craft; and - c) float free if the vessel capsizes or sinks.

-Means shall be provided to ensure that the stowage positions of buoyant appliances and the areas of water into which they will be deployed shall be sufficiently illuminated during assembly; embarkation; launching and retrieval in accordance with Part C, Subsection 5B, Chapter 5, Emergency: Electrical Installations.
+Means shall be provided to ensure that the stowage positions of buoyant appliances and the areas of water into which they will be deployed shall be sufficiently illuminated during assembly; embarkation; launching and retrieval in accordance with the requirements for emergency: electrical installations in Part C, Subsection 5B.

-3.15 LIFEBUOYS
+4.8 LIFEBUOYS